On the Uniqueness of Kantorovich Potentials: Introduction

-\paragraph{Outline.} The notion of $c$-concavity is introduced and discussed in \cref{sec:potentials}.
-Kantorovich potentials are then defined as $c$-concave solutions of the optimal transport problem in its dual formulation \eqref{eq:otdual}.
-We proceed to discuss the regularity of such potentials, with a focus on the connection between continuity and transport towards infinity.
+The article is structured as follows.
+Relevant literature is surveyed in \cref{sec:related}.
+Afterwards, the notion of $c$-concavity is introduced and the regularity of Kantorovich potentials is discussed in \cref{sec:potentials}.
 Some technical results that cope with restrictions of the base spaces $\X$ and $\Y$ are emphasized as well. \cref{sec:uniqueness} opens with a clarification of equivalent ways to define almost surely unique Kantorovich potentials.
-Afterwards, our main results on uniqueness of Kantorovich potentials for probability measures with disconnected support (\cref{thm:uniquedisconnected} and \cref{cor:uniquedisconnected}) are presented and discussed, including its consequences for the semi-discrete setting and countably discrete spaces.
-We then turn to uniqueness statements for measures with connected support on smooth manifolds (\cref{thm:uniqueconnected}, \cref{cor:uniqueconnectedcompact}, and \cref{cor:uniqueconnectedlipschitz}). \cref{sec:interior} contributes some findings on continuity properties of Kantorovich potentials for fast-growing cost functions (particularly for geodesic metric spaces, \cref{thm:interiorregularity}), revealing that discontinuities are often confined to the boundary of the support.
+Afterwards, uniqueness statements for probability measures with disconnected support are presented and discussed, including its consequences for the semi-discrete setting and countably discrete spaces (\cref{sec:uniquedisconnected}).
+We then turn to uniqueness statements for measures with connected support on smooth manifolds (\cref{sec:uniqueconnected}). \cref{sec:interior} contributes some findings on continuity properties of Kantorovich potentials for fast-growing cost functions, revealing that discontinuities are often confined to the boundary of the support.
 Finally, \cref{sec:uniquenessproof} contains the proof of \cref{thm:uniquedisconnected} and \cref{app:proofs} documents auxiliary observations and arguments that have been omitted in the main text.

 \paragraph{Notation.} Throughout the manuscript, $\X$ and $\Y$ denote Polish spaces, i.e., completely metrizable and separable topological spaces.
 For $A\subset\X$, we write $\interior(A)$ for its interior, $\closure(A)$ for its closure, and $\partial A = \closure(A)\setminus\interior(A)$ for its boundary.
 The Cartesian projection from a product of spaces to a component $\X$ is denoted by $\pr_\X$.
 Real-valued functions $f$ and $g$ on spaces $\X$ and $\Y$ can be lifted to $\XY$ via the operation $(x, y) \mapsto f(x) + g(y)$, which we denote by $f\oplus g$.
 The set of Borel probability measures, or distributions, on a Polish space $\X$ are called $\PC(\X)$.
 The support of a probability distribution $\mu\in\PC(\X)$, which is the smallest closed set $A\subset\X$ such that $\mu(A) = 1$, is denoted by $\supp\,\mu$.
 We write $\mu\otimes\nu\in\PC(\XY)$ to denote the product of probability measures on Polish spaces $\X$ and $\Y$.
 Integration $\int\! f \dif\mu$ of a real-valued function $f$ on $X$ is abbreviated by juxtaposition $\mu f$.